Kotelnich: 20th century

 From July 1941 it was an evacuation point for thousands of people from northwestern Russia.
 By February 1943 the population of the town had increased to 32,500.
 There wasn't much space to settle all the evacuees, and many families from the western regions were lodged with local ones.
 Four evacuation hospitals were organized, and 50,000 fighters recovered there and later returned to the battlefront.
 In the battles of World War II, 654 natives of Kotelnich perished.

 The first postwar years were difficult.
 A crisis was experienced in production and dwelling.
 It was not until the late sixties that many plants were reconstructed or newly built.
 The biggest is Micrometer, a ferroconcrete and furniture plant.
 By the 1980s each citizen had a little more than 13 square meters of dwelling space.
 Several schools, colleges, and cultural establishments appeared at that time.

 The Hungarian POW András Toma was transferred in January 1947 to a psychiatric hospital in Kotelnich.
 Since those who were in hospitals were deleted from the lists of prisoners of war, Toma was lost to Hungarian authorities.
 He was declared dead in 1954.

 He lived under the name András Tamás (Андраш Тамаш).
-A Czech linguist identified him as Hungarian, and on August 11, 2000 Toma arrived back to Hungary where his family was identified with the help of DNA investigation.
+A Czech linguist identified him as Hungarian, and on August 11, 2000, Toma arrived back to Hungary where his family was identified with the help of DNA investigation.
 Toma was promoted to sergeant major by the Minister of Defense, and since his service was continuous, his salary was paid.
 74-year-old Toma moved in with his half-sister Anna who cared for him until his death.

 He was probably the last prisoner of war from the Second World War to be repatriated.

+Fossil resource

+Pareiasaurus – is a large reptile with spurs in the buccal region of the skull.
+These animals grew to about 3 meters long and inhabited Europe, South Africa, and Asia 250-260 million years ago.
+The strip of the Vyatka's right bank on which Kotelnich stands is a part of a pareiasaur remains site, one of the largest in the world.
+This landmark is located on the right steep bank of the Vyatka River and covers 30 km from Kotelnich to Vishkil.
+The best view on the landmark opens to the passengers of the train going across Vyatka near Kotelnich.

+The first excavation works were performed in 1933, then in 1948 and 1949.
+Full-scale research started in the late 1980s-early 1990s.
+Specialists prove the uniqueness of the landmark, the only comparable sight being Karoo, South Africa.
+Annually Russian and foreign scientists find skeleton fragments and bones of ancient animals of the Permian period of Palaeozoic era, Triassic and Jurassic periods of Mesozoic era.